-Top 5 Must-Haves to Make Smart City a Success in India
+TOP 5 Must-Haves to Make Smart City a Success in India

 However, while the excitement about the new program and immense possibilities is palpable, the success of the Smart City initiative depends on certain key factors:

-2. The success of Aadhaar: For any smart city, an information backbone is required where every citizen has an identity that’s identified by the system.
-An Aadhaar identity is important as it offers unique identification for all citizens and one that will integrate with all systems in a smart city.
+2. Success of Aadhaar: For any smart city, an information-backbone is required where every citizen has an identity that’s identified by the system.
+An Aadhaar identity is important as it offers unique identification for all citizens, and one that will integrate with all systems in a smart city.

-A smart city landscape will comprise of a multitude of platforms, devices, and applications running parallel – for lighting, traffic management, mass transit, waste management etc. For municipal authorities to truly be able to manage these systems efficiently, a centralized IT infrastructure is critical.
-Public officers must be able to check current traffic situation across major junctions, detect hotspots for possible traffic jams based on road sensors tracking the flow of traffic and immediately manage the traffic signals accordingly, all from a single interface.
+A smart city landscape will comprise of a multitude of platforms, devices and applications running parallely – for lighting, traffic management, mass transit, waste management etc. For municipal authorities to truly be able to manage these systems efficiently, a centralised IT infrastructure is critical.
+Public officers must be able to check current traffic situation across major junctions, detect hotspots for possible traffic jams based on road sensors tracking the flow of traffic and immediately manage the traffic signals accordingly, all from a

 A single integrated channel which communicates with millions of disparate systems, protocols and devices forms the backbone of a smart city system.
 The Aadhaar platform in a smart city would help all civic systems and service providers authenticate the identity of residents electronically, in a safe and quick manner, making delivery of services more effective and efficient.